Mooney91/database-speed/README.md

 **Node.js** and *JavaScript* is the language of choice for many developers as it can be used for both frontend and backend sides of the application.
 This is seen to simplify the development process significantly.

 **PHP** has been a popular choice for backend web development for many years.
-Like Python, it is also seen as easy to learn.
+Like Python, it is also considered easy to learn.

 **Python** is a popular language with a large and supportive community of users.
 It is a popular choice for manipulating databases since it is used in mathematical and scientific analysis.